Care home residents meet adorable alpacas

 “Our varied life enrichment programme keeps residents active and socially connected, providing a daily choice of engaging physical, mental and spiritual activities tailored to residents’ interests and abilities,” Bex added.

-General Manager, Mandy Scott, said: “All our residents love animals so we were delighted to be able to go on the virtual tour and find out about the farm, the alpacas are all such characters.
+General Manager, Trudi Gillespie said: “All our residents love animals so we were delighted to be able to go on the virtual tour and find out about the farm, the alpacas are all such characters.
 We had so many questions, it was brilliant to be able to ask Jess all about the work they do with the herd.”

-Thistle Hill Care Centre is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering high-quality care across its care homes and hospitals.
-Thistle Hill Care Centre nursing care, residential care, respite care.
+Mount Vale care home is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering personalised care across its care homes and hospitals.
+Mount vale provides residential care, nursing care and dementia care for 62 residents from respite care to long term stays.